iainvdw/fronteers-2016-notes/Fronteers 2016.md

 * Behaviour
 * Perf standards
 * Tooling
-* A11y best practices voor inclusiviteit
+* A11y best practices for inclusiveness

+It's important to share expertise with your team, because no one knows _everything_ about front-end development.

 Het is belangrijk om expertise te delen met je hele team, want niemand in je team weet _alles_ van front-end dev.
-Hiermee til je elkaar naar een hoger niveau.
+This will lift your team to a higher level.

 ### UI Library
-* Core patterns
+* Core patterns of the application
-* Opinionated voor specifieke use cases, niet generiek
-* Stel een lijst van variaties samen van verschillende patterns met regels wanneer je de ene wel of niet toepast
-* Welke patterns willen we standaardiseren?
-* Welke moeten we versimpelen?
+* Opinionated for specific use cases that suit _your_ problems, no generic approaches
+* Compose a list of variations of several patterns and setup rules when to apply a variation or not
+* Which pattern should be standardised?
+* Which should be simplified?

 Why bother?

-* solve problems once
+* Solve problems once
-* more people contrib
+* More people contributure
-* more time on impactful features
+* Spend more time on impactful features

 Build -> Review -> Teach -> Build